Reduction in Force

 Following an analysis of the academic and business needs and determination of the new organizational structure, the following steps should be used to identify the positions that will be eliminated by a reduction in force.

-- The first step is an analysis of the job functions that the department needs going forward and the positions that will be retained and eliminated.
-This step is based solely on the job functions of positions and the business needs of the department.
+- The first step is an analysis of the job functions that the unit or department needs going forward and the positions that will be retained and eliminated.
+This step is based solely on the job functions of positions and the business needs of the unit or department.

 - Only when there are multiple incumbents in a position that has been selected for elimination, the second step is to evaluate the skills and qualifications of the individual employees.
 The Office of Human Resources will assist in the review process, evaluate performance criteria and provide seniority validations.
 In this multiple incumbent situation, the following factors may be considered in this assessment: